UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 within the system [@sec:feedback].

 Key capabilities such as single-map views and paleogeographic reconstructions that were discussed in the **Milestone 2** report continue to be developed.
-During this period, we have made substantial progress on building visualizations for our geologic lexicon [@sec:geologic-entities] and, most notably, **stratigraphic columns**.
+One small but important addition is hooks to Jataware's raster storage system, allowing georeferenced Cloud-Optimized GeoTIFF maps to be displayed alongside their vector equivalents in the Macrostrat web interface ([See example map](https://dev2.macrostrat.org/maps/1068)).
+We have also made substantial progress on new visualizations for our geologic lexicon [@sec:geologic-entities] and, most notably, **stratigraphic columns**.

 Macrostrat's stratigraphic column dataset is a rich index of geologic data in the subsurface of North America and is unique in its scale and consistency.
 This